Nursing Associate (Apprenticeship) FD

 There is a strong emphasis on your development of clinical practice, coupled with acquiring skills for successful study at university.
 Half of each year of the course is clinically based, and teaching across modules is designed to help and support you in your learning.

-This course is delivered under the apprenticeship model, with 20% comprising of off-the-job learning, taught in week blocks to provide greater flexibility for employers and apprentices.
+This course is delivered under the apprenticeship model, with apprenticeships completing a minimum of 6 hours per week off-the-job learning.
+The programme is taught in week blocks to provide greater flexibility for employers and apprentices.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.